Ivanka Trump Forbid Secret Service From Using Bathroom In Her Home, Forcing Them To Rent $3K Apartment: Report

-Ivanka Trump and Jared Kushner forbid the Secret Service agents assigned to protect them from using any of the 6.5 bathrooms in their Washington, D.C., home, forcing them instead to rent a $3,000-per-month apartment at the taxpayers’ expense, a new report claims.
+Ivanka Trump and Jared Kushner forbade the Secret Service agents assigned to protect them from using any of the 6.5 bathrooms in their Washington, D.C., home, forcing them instead to rent a $3,000-per-month apartment at the taxpayers' expense, a new report claims.

-The Washington Post (via Business Insider) reported that the couple barred agents from using the bathrooms when they moved into a mansion in the nation’s capital.
+The Washington Post (via Business Insider) reported that the couple barred agents from using the bathrooms when they moved into a mansion in the nation's capital.
 The report claimed that they initially used a port-a-potty stationed on a sidewalk.
-After neighbors complained about the portable bathroom stationed in public, they began using a bathroom in the garage of former President Barack Obama nearby and the federal government began renting a studio apartment across the street from where Trump and Kushner lived starting in September 2017.
+After neighbors complained about the portable bathroom stationed in public, they began using one in the garage of former President Barack Obama nearby.
+The federal government then began renting a studio apartment across the street from where Trump and Kushner lived, starting in September 2017.

-The report noted that close to $100,000 in taxpayer money has been spent on the apartment, with another $44,000 expected to be spent before the lease expires at the end of September.
-The Trump family has long come under scrutiny for the taxpayer funds gone toward for their accommodations, with critics pointing to President Donald Trump’s frequent trips to his company’s properties and golf trips.
+As noted, close to $100,000 in taxpayer money has been spent on the apartment, with another $44,000 expected to be spent before the lease expires at the end of September.
+The Trump family has long come under scrutiny for the taxpayer funds gone toward their accommodations, with critics pointing to President Donald Trump's frequent trips to his company's properties as well as his golf trips.

 "And of that $118.3 million, at least several million has gone into Trump's own cash registers, as Secret Service agents, White House staff and other administration officials stay and eat at his hotels and golf courses," the outlet noted, adding that it had been difficult to pin down an exact total because the White House had been tight-lipped about when he was golfing.